 As we approach our second Power of Film event on June 2, we are reminded of all the independent films produced over the years that have had a positive impact on society and communities, trying to effect social change.

 Here’s a short list of independent films that tackle real issues from LGBT, poverty, teenage pregnancy, drugs and climate change.
-What are some of some of your favorite social films?
+What are some of your favorite social films?

 Recent BendFilm Festival favorites: